Vulkan Tutorial in C - 001 - Initial Setup

 Installing the Vulkan SDK

-2. Install the Vulkan SDK: Run the installer and follow the instructions.
-The installer will place the Vulkan SDK in a default directory, typically something like C:\VulkanSDK\1.x.x.x.
+- The installer will place the Vulkan SDK in a default directory, typically something like C:\VulkanSDK\1.x.x.x.
 You can also choose a custom directory during the installation process.
+Regardless of what you do, keep this directory in mind since we'll need it.

-Once you've set up the Vulkan SDK, you can compile the app using a batch script.
-Name this script build.bat, and place it in the same directory as your main.c file:
+I'll compile the project using a build.bat script.
+I'll place it in the same directory as my main.c file:

 @echo off